wangdahoo/vonic/README.md

 </p>

 ## Notice
-- The first production version will be released this November.
+- The first production version will be released this Nov.. ah.. maybe December.

 ## Features
 - Equip with Vue.js, Vue-Router, ES6 & Babel 6